dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

 Interactively
 -------------

-Drag the link from an input socket and let it go keeping it unconnected.
+Drag the link away from its input socket and let it go, keeping it unconnected.

 .. _bpy.ops.node.links_mute: